velmer/saps-engine/docs/dispacher-install.md

 ### Install and Configure Dashboard and Submission Dispatcher

+### What is Dispatcher
+Dispatcher is the user interface component, where the user defines what are the tasks the he wants created

 #### Dashboard and Submission Dispatcher
 Once raised, the VM must contain all the necessary dependencies.
 In order to do that, follow the steps below: